Aaesha-Alshehhi/SkyLink-Airway/README.md

 ---

-## 📖 License
+## License

-This project is developed for academic purposes only under CIA4203.
+This project is developed for academic purposes only.